Geography & Environmental Science

 GEO 490/590 Cr.1-3

-This course is a directed study of a topic in geography and earth science that is outside what is offered through regularly scheduled courses and is completed under the direction and supervision of a member of the Geography and Earth Science faculty.
+This course is a directed study of a topic in geography and/or environmental science that is outside what is offered through regularly scheduled courses and is completed under the direction and supervision of a member of the Geography and Environmental Science faculty.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements and expectations.
 A written report is an expected outcome.
 Repeatable for credit - maximum six.
 Maximum three credits applicable to major.
 Prerequisite: junior standing.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.

 GEO 495/595 Cr.1-3

-Investigation into various topics in geography or the earth sciences.
+Investigation into various topics in geography or environmental science.
 Topics will be offered at intervals with a specific title assigned to each.
 Check schedule of classes for the next offered topic.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements and expectations.
 Repeatable for credit - maximum six.
-Prerequisite: two semesters of geography and/or earth science; junior standing.
+Prerequisite: junior standing.
 Additional prerequisite may be required by the instructor.
 Offered Occasionally.

 GEO 499 Cr.1-3

-Individual research by an advanced student under the supervision of a faculty member in the Geography/Earth Science Department.
+Individual research by an advanced student under the supervision of a faculty member in the Department of Geography and Environmental Science.
 The student must present a written report and either have their work published in an appropriate journal or presented either orally or by poster at a conference acceptable to the department chair and adviser.
-A contract must be signed by the student, the project advisor, the student's advisor and the Geography/Earth Science Department Chair.
+A contract must be signed by the student, the project advisor, the student's advisor and the Department of Geography and Environmental Science chairperson.
 Repeatable for credit - maximum three.
-Three credits may be applied to a major or minor in geography and earth science.
-Prerequisite: 12 credits of geography and/or earth science with six of the credits numbered 300 or above, or consent of the instructor and department chair.
+Three credits may be applied to a major or minor offered by the Department of Geography and Environmental Science.
+Prerequisite: 12 credits of geography with six of the credits numbered 300 or above, or consent of the instructor and department chair.
 Offered Fall, Winter, Spring, Summer.